ibm-cloud-docs/databases-for-mongodb/howto-ops-manager.md

 After you create an OpsManager username and password by using the [Cloud Databases API](https://cloud.ibm.com/apidocs/cloud-databases-api), you must follow these instructions to get access to the {{site.data.keyword.databases-for-mongodb}} Enterprise Edition instance within the OpsManager UI:

+1. Discover the Ops Manager link with the command:
+    ```
+    ibmcloud cdb deployment-connections <CRN> -t ops_manager
+    ```
+    {: .pre}

-1. Log in with the OpsManager username and password you created for your deployment:
+2. Log in with the OpsManager username and password you created for your deployment:

     ![The MongoDB Enterprise Edition OpsManager login pane](images/opsman-login.png)

-2. In the resulting view, select the 'Invitations' tab:
+3. In the resulting view, select the 'Invitations' tab:

     ![The Ops Manager invitations pane](images/opsman-invitations.png)

-3. Click 'Accept' for the invitation as role 'Project Data Access Admin'.
+4. Click 'Accept' for the invitation as role 'Project Data Access Admin'.
 This step adds your Ops Manager user ID to the Organization and project shown:

     ![The Ops Manager accepted invitations success pane](images/opsman-invite-success.png)

-4. Lastly, to navigate to the instance view:
+5. Lastly, to navigate to the instance view:
    - Click the 'OpsManager' logo in the menu bar,
    - Or select the 'All Clusters' link: